hkayrad/tra-bot/README.md

+# THIS PROJECT HAS BEEN SUSPENDED FOR AN UNKNOWN TIME

 # This is a bot for [Supremacy Cumhuriyeti](discord.gg/HcCTmGu) Discord server

 **I'll be updating this bot once in a while.
 Make sure to check from time to time**